Green-Hat-fd/portfolio/index.md

 **_Feature(s)_**

-- A sliding minigame with a cute sheep which will make the character fall asleep
+- A curved sliding minigame with a cute sheep, which will help the main character fall asleep

 * * *

 ## Academy work

-&emsp; &emsp; <sup>(Nautilus Academy Copyright)</sup>
+&emsp; &emsp; <sup>(All protected under the Nautilus Academy Copyright)</sup>

 ### &ensp; _GlyphSeeker_